Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Related Work

 \textbf{Prototype Methods.} Prototype methods seek to render decisions interpretable by relating inputs to learned examples.
 In computer vision, this often involves comparing inputs to prototypical parts for classification \citep{chen2019looks, rymarczyk2022interpretable}.
 Recently, ProtoViT \citep{ma2024interpretable} adapted this to Vision Transformers, using prototypes as deformable parts in the final layer.
 In NLP, approaches like ProtoAttend \citep{arik2020protoattend} use attention over entire training examples for decision-making.
 Other architectures, such as ProtoryNet \citep{hong2023protorynet} and ProSeNet \citep{meng2022locating}, introduce prototype trajectories or sparsity constraints to refine interpretability.
-Unlike many of these works which place prototypes only at the final classification stage, our architecture integrates prototype routing at every level of the hierarchy.
+Unlike many of these works which place prototypes only at the final classification stage, ProtoT integrates prototypes at every level of hierarchy.
 Recent advances also include ProtoLens for sub-sentence span extraction \citep{wei2025protolens} and white-box frameworks for sentiment detection \citep{wen2025transformer}.

-\textbf{Alternatives to Self-Attention.} Recent work has explored replacing standard self-attention with mechanisms using fixed sets of latent vectors.
+\textbf{Alternatives to Self-Attention.} Recent work has explored replacing self-attention by using fixed sets of latent vectors.
 Slot Attention \citep{locatello2020object} employs a competitive binding mechanism (softmax over slots) to segment inputs, but relies on iterative refinement steps (e.g., GRU) over static inputs.
 The Perceiver family \citep{jaegle2022perceiver, hawthorne2022general} decouples compute from input size by projecting data into a latent space processed by a standard transformer stack.
 Our ProtoT mixer differs fundamentally in both interaction and state update.
 Unlike Perceiver, where latents interact globally via self-attention ($O(R^2)$), ProtoT prototypes never interact; they serve as filters for $R$ independent, parallel channels ($O(R)$).
 And unlike Slot Attention's iterative refinement, ProtoT updates state autoregressively via strict past-only time-discounted aggregation (EMA).
 This design creates a semantic routing bottleneck rather than a general-purpose processing workspace, encouraging prototypes to capture nameable concepts (Sec.~\ref{sec:interpretability}).